bengoEOZZ/portfolio/README.md

 ## Project Overview

-**Portfolio Application** is a modern frontend React application project built as a Single Page Application (SPA) that transforms the traditional portfolio concept into an interactive digital experience.
+**Portfolio Application** is a modern frontend React application project I built as a Single Page Application (SPA) that transforms the traditional portfolio concept into an interactive digital experience.
 The project runs entirely in the browser using client-side JavaScript, with no backend server required.

 **Landing Page** provides a split-screen dual-mode selection interface with contrasting themes - a professional gray gradient on the left leading to Classic mode, and a celestial blue gradient on the right leading to Creative mode.

 **Classic Mode** is currently under construction.

-**CreativeMode** is an immersive, interactive celestial-themed portfolio experience that showcases my creativity, innovation, and technical expertise through a dynamic planetary system interface.
-This comprehensive showcase demonstrates my modern React development expertise through advanced component architecture, mathematical animations, and performance optimizations- all wrapped in extensive technical documentation.
-This mode was made to invite users to explore and discover interactive features in an interactive, engaging, and hands-on experience.
+**CreativeMode** is an immersive, interactive celestial-themed portfolio experience that showcases my creativity, innovation, and technical expertise through a creative planetary system interface.
+This comprehensive showcase demonstrates my modern React development expertise through advanced component architecture, custom complex mathematical hook animations, and performance optimizations- all wrapped in extensive technical documentation.
+This mode was made to invite users to explore and discover my skills in an interactive, engaging, and hands-on experience.

 ### Core Philosophy
 - **Interactive Experience**: Invites exploration and encourages hands-on discovery